 Tiger is listed in the 2013-2022 editions of Best Lawyers in America and, since 2010, the independent rating service Pennsylvania Super Lawyers has named her among the state’s top five percent of attorneys statewide.
 She was also named a “2013 Top Rated Lawyer in Mass Torts Law” by American Lawyer Media and Martindale-Hubbell.
 She has an AV Preeminent rating from Martindale-Hubbell.

-Tiger spent most of the first half of her distinguished career defending Fortune 500 companies in product liability litigation.
+Tiger spent most of the first half of her distinguished career defending Fortune 500 companies in Philadelphia product liability litigation.
 Her experience as a defense attorney for some of the world’s largest companies provided her with invaluable insight that she has used in successfully representing plaintiffs over the last fifteen years.

 Tiger graduated with a B.A. in Politics from Ithaca College before attending Villanova Law School.
 She began clerking with Philadelphia defense firm Margolis, Edelstein, Scherlis, Sarowitz & Kraemer during law school and became an associate there after graduation.